michaelkeevildown/elastic-stack-auto-downloader/README.md

 ### Improvements

-- [x] Remove hard coded download path
+- [x] Remove hard coded FULL download path.
+Allow shortened locations e.g. ~/ instead of /Users/{username}/Downloads
 - [x] Add the ability to specify more than one product at a time in CSV e.g. kibana,elasticsearch
 - [ ] Add Windows & Linux compatibility